davs3275/sbs/med/collier.md

 cftener.
-The other hint is, that when the longest and shortest-lived persons come to die, their loss is equal; they can but lose the present as being the only thing they have ; for that which he has not, no man can be truly said to lose.
+The other hint is, that when the longest and shortest-lived persons come to die, their loss is equal; they can but lose the present as being the only thing they have; for that which he has not, no man can be truly said to lose.

 ---